autodidactGuy/starter-demo-vite/README.md

 # Demo starter

-Simple Vite app for devs to follow a demo
+Simple Vite app for devs to follow demos